Welcome to BUGalert

 2. Bugalert page.
 Here you will be given the options of looking at three sections:

 Butterflies.
-Up-to-the minute reports of butterflies throughout the British Isles.
+Daily reports for the current year of important butterfly sightings throughout the British Isles.

 Dragonflies.
-Up-to-the minute reports of dragonflies and damselflies throughout the British Isles.
+Daily reports for the current year of important dragonfly and damselfly sightings throughout the British Isles.

 Archive.
-All of the previous year's records of butterflies and dragonflies and damselflies from throughout the British Isles.
+All previous years' records of butterflies (to subspecies), dragonflies and damselflies from throughout the British Isles.

-4. About page.
-Tells you a bit about what I've done during my career as an entomoligist and why I feel ok about giving this important project a shot.
+6. About page.
+Tells you a bit about what I've done during my career as an entomologist and author.

-5. Contact page.
-All of the contact details needed to report sightings and a selaction of links for other recommended websites.
+7. Contact page.
+All of the contact details needed to report sightings and a selection of links for other recommended websites.

 Happy hunting and get those records rolling in so that we can all share the beauty of our six-legged friends.